JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 Every item of our knowledge can be extended more deeply until we come to a point where real knowledge ceases—leaving us to ponder the unknown or unknowable.

-"Science deals with physical-energy activities; religion deals with eternal values.
-True philosophy grows out of the wisdom which does its best to correlate these quantitative and qualitative observations."
+“Science deals with physical-energy activities; religion deals with eternal values.
+True philosophy grows out of the wisdom which does its best to correlate these quantitative and qualitative observations.”

-Philosopher Ludwig Wittgenstein wrote: "Philosophy is not a cognitive discipline.
+Philosopher Ludwig Wittgenstein wrote: “Philosophy is not a cognitive discipline.
 There are no philosophical propositions, no philosophical knowledge.
-The goal of philosophy is not knowledge but understanding."
+The goal of philosophy is not knowledge but understanding.”

-"There always exists the danger that the purely physical scientist may become afflicted with mathematical pride and statistical egotism, not to mention spiritual blindness."
+“There always exists the danger that the purely physical scientist may become afflicted with mathematical pride and statistical egotism, not to mention spiritual blindness.”

 This problem appears to be rare amongst truly great scientists.
 Dogmatism and arrogance, as with religionists, belong to a lesser breed.

-"Quantity may be identified as a fact, thus becoming a scientific uniformity.
-Quality, being a matter of mind interpretation, represents an estimate of values, and must, therefore, remain an experience of the individual."
+“Quantity may be identified as a fact, thus becoming a scientific uniformity.
+Quality, being a matter of mind interpretation, represents an estimate of values, and must, therefore, remain an experience of the individual.”

 Value and quality are always relative.
 Like beauty, they are in the eye of the beholder.

-"There is unity in the cosmic universe if you could only discern its workings in actuality.
-The real universe is friendly to every child of the eternal God."
+“There is unity in the cosmic universe if you could only discern its workings in actuality.
+The real universe is friendly to every child of the eternal God.”

 The real universe is God's universe and it is friendly to real personalities who surrender their free will back to God in order to seek the perfection that is God.
 The alternative choice is the sovereignty of self-will—the final effect of which is alienation from reality itself.

-"The real problem is: How can the finite mind of man achieve a logical, true, and corresponding unity of thought?
-This universe-knowing state of mind can be had only by conceiving that the quantitative fact and the qualitative value have a common causation in the Paradise Father."
+“The real problem is: How can the finite mind of man achieve a logical, true, and corresponding unity of thought?
+This universe-knowing state of mind can be had only by conceiving that the quantitative fact and the qualitative value have a common causation in the Paradise Father.”

 Jesus informed us that only God is good, that all goodness has its origin in God.
-We also have, "Man might fear a great God but he trusts and loves only a good God.
-This goodness of God is a part of the personality of God, and its full revelation appears only in the personal religious experience of the believing sons of God."
+We also have, “Man might fear a great God but he trusts and loves only a good God.
+This goodness of God is a part of the personality of God, and its full revelation appears only in the personal religious experience of the believing sons of God.”
 If we strive for goodness we strive for God.
-Jesus also said: "I am absolutely assured that the entire universe is friendly to me—this all powerful truth I insist on believing with a whole-hearted trust in spite of all appearances to the contrary."
+Jesus also said: “I am absolutely assured that the entire universe is friendly to me—this all powerful truth I insist on believing with a whole-hearted trust in spite of all appearances to the contrary.”

 Our total faith and trust in the goodness of God and the friendliness of all his universe unifies our minds and our personalities with the God-Spirit-Within—and in spite of any and all conflicting  appearances, there is unity.